The General Data Protection Act

 How does the Openbare WerkPlaats treat your personal data?

 Your data is processed in a careful manner in accordance with the GDPR.
-We only use personal data internally to register course participants, users of the WerkPlaats and arrange payments.
-Therefore we are able to communicate with these persons and/or organizations, But also with people who have previously had contact with the Openbare WerkPlaats.
+We only use personal data internally to register course participants or users of the WerkPlaats and arrange payments.
+For this we have to be able to communicate with these people and people and/or organizations that have previously had contact with the Openbare WerkPlaats.
 So we only communicate matters concerning the Openbare Werkplaats and do not share any data with third parties for their communication or analysis needs.